Ann Arbor District Library: AADL.org

 The AADL website provides access to the Library's catalog, events, services, research databases and users’ Library accounts management.
 Website users can post blogs, comment on blogs, subscribe to RSS feeds, tag, create a personal card catalog, and write reviews.
 Video on Demand of past Library events is available, and users can subscribe to a video or audio podcast through iTunes that will automatically download new video of library productions as they are added to the collection.

 The AADL website also includes a section for Old News, upkept by the AADL Archives Team.
 They have made arrangements with permission to scan and provide an archive of the following publications: Signal of Liberty, The Ann Arbor Argus, The Ann Arbor Courier, and most recently, The Ann Arbor News.
 The site is full text searchable and each article includes links for the article author, keywords, people and photographer.

 Washtenaw Library for the Blind and Print Disabled

 The Ann Arbor District Library has housed and administrated the Washtenaw County branch of the National Library Service for the Blind and Print Disabled since February 2009.
-The Washtenaw Library for the Blind and Print Disabled (WLBPD@AADL) is a free service which loans books, magazines, and videos in alternative formats such as digital audiobooks, Braille, large print, or descriptive video to eligible individuals who live in Washtenaw County.
+The Washtenaw Library for the Blind and Print Disabled (WLBPD at AADL) is a free service which loans books, magazines, and videos in alternative formats such as digital audiobooks, Braille, large print, or descriptive video to eligible individuals who live in Washtenaw County.